Silverton, Colorado: Geography

 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, all of it land.
 Silverton is one of the highest towns in the United States, at 9,318 ft above sea level.
 The town is located in San Juan County, the highest county in the United States, with a mean elevation of 11,240 ft.
 Silverton sits in a flat area of the Animas River valley and is surrounded by several thirteeners, the highest being Storm Peak, at 13,487 feet.
 The town is less than 15 miles from seven of Colorado's 53 "fourteeners", i.e., mountain peaks with a summit elevation of at least 14,000 ft.

 Climate

-Silverton has an alpine subarctic climate (Köppen climate classification Dfc) with very cold, snowy winters and cool to warm summers with adequate precipitation year-round.
+Silverton has an alpine subarctic climate (Köppen climate classification Dfc) with very cold, snowy winters and mild summers with adequate precipitation year-round.